 Q3.
 What is the difference between the terms latency and response times?”

 A3.
 Latency is the time elapsed between when a request was sent to the server and when the first byte of the response has started to be received.

 So, the response time will always be >= latency.
 In other words,

-response time = latency + processing time (e.g. render the browser)
+Response time = Latency (e.g. to the server, server processing, back to client with first byte) + Client side processing time (e.g. render the browser)